Julius Erving Rookie Card

 Many people have testified that Julius Erving changed the game of basketball.
 His style was entertaining, he made people feel good, maybe that’s why they called him The Doctor.
 But overall he was an ambassador of the game, he carried himself with proper etiquette, he was well spoken and presented himself with class and dignity.
 Today, he is spoken of with reverence and his legacy still inspires.

-ROOKIE CARD OF HALL OF FAMER JULIUS ERVING
+OFFICIAL ROOKIE CARD OF HOF JULIUS ERVING

 1972-73 Topps, Card No. 195 (shop ebay)